9chauSDK/9chauSDK/FgamePKTKiOS.md

-# How to integrate IOS SDK
+# How to integrate 9Chau IOS SDK for PKTK Game

 ##### Ver.
 1.1.0 (28/08/2015)